Skip to main content

 After new home prices fell below existing home prices nationwide during June, prices flipped in July.

 The median sales price for existing homes was $422,600 nationally in July, according to the National Association of Realtors (NAR).
-Meanwhile, the median sales price for new homes above that at $429,800, according to the U.S. Census Bureau and the U.S. Department of Housing and Urban Development (HUD).
+Meanwhile, the median sales price for new homes is above that at $429,800, according to the U.S. Census Bureau and the U.S. Department of Housing and Urban Development (HUD).

 However, each housing market is different, and in many areas, new homes are priced below existing homes and offer their own advantages beyond simply being new.